zbmed/semlookp-ui/README.md

 ### Images

 Create the local image directory `src/projectSpecificImages`.
-It's included in `.gitignore` and will not be merged.
+It's included in `.gitignore`.
 Define image maps in `src/imageMap.js`.

 Images from remote sources must be implemented directly into the code base, and therefore do not support compatibility with the main branch.